hyperhq/docs.hypercontainer.io/reference/cli.md

     -h, --help             Show this help message

-Run 'hyper COMMAND --help' for more information on a command.
+Run 'hyperctl COMMAND --help' for more information on a command.
 ```